-These are the representatives sent from the Geographic Divisions to the WSC.
-They each have a vote at the conference itself, and they serve throughout their term as communication conduits between their Geographic Divisions and world services.
+Fellowship Representatives are sent from the Geographic Entities to the WSC.
+Because we envision a very different World Service Conference than the one that exists today, we also envision a very different kind of role for the Fellowship Representative.
+Fellowship Representatives each have a vote at the conference itself, and they serve throughout their term as communication conduits between their Geographic Entities and world services.
 These may be compared to today's RSR's, but with some important differences.
-While the RSR is often viewed as a regional level position whose responsibilities extend to the world level, the World Service Representatives are world level trusted servants whose responsibilities extend to the divisional level.
-These trusted servants are offered to world services as resources that may be used on ad-hoc committees, on the World Board, or on focus groups studying a particular issue and making recommendations.
+While the RSR is often viewed as a regional level position whose responsibilities extend to the world level, the Fellowship Representatives are world level trusted servants whose responsibilities extend to their geographic entities.
+These trusted servants are also offered to world services as resources that may be used on ad-hoc committees, on the World Board, or on focus groups studying a particular issue and making recommendations.